Horseback Riding, adaptive - Courage Kenny Riders

 Giddy-up to this fun and friendly horseback riding program for children and youth with disabilities.
-Classes are one hour in length and are held at the Washington County Fairgrounds in Lake Elmo.
+Classes are 45 min in length and are held at the Washington County Fairgrounds in Lake Elmo.
 Sessions are held May - September.

 Permission from the child’s parent or guardian is required, along with written permission from your child’s doctor.

 Volunteer horses are needed for this program.
 Each horse is vetted by a Certified Therapeutic Riding Instructor prior to participation.
 If you have a horse that you think may be appropriate, please contact Mari Salveson at Mari.Salveson@allina.com or 612-775-2729 for more information.

 Courage Kenny Riders is an adaptive horseback riding program.
 Riding is widely recognized as one of the most beneficial forms of recreational therapy for people with disabilities.

 Riding develops self-awareness, builds confidence and improves concentration and self-discipline.
 It also relaxes, strengthens and tones muscles; increases joint mobility; and improves posture, balance and coordination.

 Riding is especially beneficial to people who use wheelchairs because the motion of horseback riding produces hip and back action that perfectly simulates a human’s walking gait.

 This class is for children and youth with disabilities, ages 5-21.

 We schedule individual evaluations for new riders before lessons begin.
 You will be placed in a class based on your needs, age and experience.

 Riding prompts many participants to gain new incentives for learning through interaction with horses.
 You can gain a sense of freedom and awareness of your body that cannot be duplicated in conventional therapy.